MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-trial-without-devops.md

 RSAT in trial model is limited in some ways.
 For more information, see the [Differences when RSAT is run in trial mode instead of Normal mode](#differences) section later in this article.

 During the installation process, you select which of the RSAT modes you want to be available.
-Both modes are installed, and each have its own shortcut on the desktop.
+Both modes are installed, and each has its own shortcut on the desktop.
 Both modes can be installed on the same machine, and they can be used interchangeably.

 RSAT continues to work exactly as it used to work when it was run in Normal mode.